GetBetterPrompts

 Paste a video prompt and try it

 Video prompt improvement means turning a rough idea into a clear, structured prompt so AI video tools give you better, more consistent clips.
-GetBetterPrompts adds style, camera movement, framing, lighting, and mood from your description—no AI on our side.
+GetBetterPrompts adds style, camera movement, framing, lighting, and mood based on up-to-date best practices from each tool’s documentation.
 You describe the scene; we structure it.
-Paste the result into Sora, Kling, Veo, Runway, or similar tools for more predictable, professional-looking video.
+Paste the result into Sora, Kling, Veo 3, Runway, or similar tools for more predictable, professional-looking video.

 Quick tips